SalitaNgDiyos/Septuagint-English-Interlinear/README.md

 #Project Goals
 1. Fix typo errors.
 Errors are determined by comparing TW module text w/ the source: http://www.archive.org/details/septuagintversio1900bren
-2. Make sure both texts are aligned w/ the KJV verse order as much as possible; otherwise, a verse number/[rule] should indicate in the final module
+2. Make sure both texts are aligned w/ the KJV verse order as much as possible; otherwise, a verse number/[rule] should them indicate in the final module